trueheart78/trueheart78.com/games.md

 #### Jettisoned

+1. LEGO: Batman 3 (PS4)
+  - I don't find it fun.
+1. Tales from the Borderlands (PS4)
+  - Story just not engaging.
+  - Finished 3 of 5 chapters.
 1. Batman: Arkham Knight (PS4)
   - Just can't get into it.
+1. I Am Bread (PS4)
+  - Cute, may come back to it, but don't plan on playing it to beat it.
 1. Demon's Souls (PS3)
   - Felt punished by it, and the fun stopped.
 1. Galak-Z (PS4)